-- Lasting power of attorney
+- Lasting power of attorney (LPA).

-- Advance decisions (previously known as advance directives)
+- Advance decisions (previously known as advance directives).

-- Advance statements
+- Advance statements.

 Lasting power of attorney

-However, there may be circumstances when you feel it would be best to appoint someone you trust on an official basis to take these decisions for you.
-This is done by completing and registering a lasting power of attorney (LPA) form.
-This is a legal document in which you ('the donor') appoint one or more people ('the attorney(s)') to take decisions for you.
+The best way of doing this is by completing and registering a lasting power of attorney (LPA) form.
+This is a legal document allowing you ('the donor') to give one or more people ('the attorney(s)) the right to take decisions for you.

 The legal position

 In England and Wales, if a medical professional gives you treatment against the wishes you express in an advance decision, the doc can find themselves in the dock.